Northwest Whitfield High School

 Northwest Whitfield High School or Northwest High School (NHS) is a public high school located in unincorporated Whitfield County, Georgia, United States.
 It has a Tunnel Hill postal address and is adjacent to, but not within, the city limits of Varnell.
 It is a part of the Whitfield County School District.
 The school colors are royal blue and burnt orange, and the mascot is the Bruin.
-The school is in Class AAAA of the Georgia High School Association (GHSA).
+The school is classified as Class AAAA by the Georgia High School Association (GHSA).